RosettaCommons/FvHallucinator/README.md

 --framework # design all framework residues
 --exclude <string of indices to exclude from design with chains and chothia numbering> # e.g. h:31A,52/l:56,57
 # --exclude can be combined with --hl_interface, --framework, --cdr_list
-# when only --exclude string is specified, all cdrs will be designed and the positions
-# in exclude will not be designed
 ```
+If no design region is specified, the full Fv will be designed.
+This mode was not explored in the published work and we do not recommend it.

 ## Post-processing and generating sequence logos
 ```